FAQs about IBC and services provided to customers.

 The Interior Business Center's headquarters office is located in Washington, D.C.
 To learn where our offices are located see our Locations page.

 Please visit our Vendors page to learn how to locate business opportunities within the Department of the Interior.

-For questions concerning pay, deductions or W-2 statements, you can call, fax, or email the Contact Support Center at:
+For questions concerning pay, deductions or W-2 statements, you can contact the Customer Support Center at:

-For the help with FPPS and Time and Attendance applications, you can call, fax or email the Contact Support Center at:
+For the help with FPPS and Time and Attendance applications, you can contact the Customer Support Center at:

 Phone: 1-888-367-1622 (toll free)

 The alphabetical list of the systems and services we offer to the Department of the Interior and other federal agencies is located on our Services page.